Of Parrots and Peacocks

 After the movie, I consulted the world's most indispensable repository of knowledge, i.e. Google.
 And here's some things I've come up with:

 Brooklyn Parrots is a website documenting not only the birds of the titular borough, but of New Jersey as well.
 The gent that runs the site occasionally leads tours to the areas the birds are found.
 Roadside Attractions is typically a site about offbeat roadside attractions, but this page talks about the Connecticut parrots.
 They are found in the towns along the shore of Long Island Sound.
-Here is a page from the Moonie-run University of Bridgeport, documenting the birds found along the campus (fyi: Bridgeport is CT's largest city and is located on the Long Island Sound) Monk Parakeet is a good all-around site that documents the parrot colonies in the US.
+Here is a page from the Moonie-run University of Bridgeport, documenting the birds found along the campus (fyi: Bridgeport is CT's largest city and is located on the Long Island Sound.)
+UPDATE 4/19/2012: The aforementioned link is dead.
+Monk Parakeet is a good all-around site that documents the parrot colonies in the US.
 On the site can be found the location of the Portland Parrots, 5 nests located in Oregon White Oaks around the airport.
 I don't know how old the page is (no date is given) so I'm not sure if they are there anymore...anyone care to find out?

 While I'm on the subject of exotic birds outside of their native environment, has anyone seen the feral Peacocks of Portland?
 Yes, that's right!
 I've seen two on two separate occasions: one wandering around the neighborhood streets of Sellwood, and one near the Columbia Slough (around Faloma).
 I can't seem to find much info online about the wild peacocks, does anyone out there have anything more?